-What is vaginal dryness (atrophic vaginitis) and what causes it?
+What is vaginal dryness and what causes it?

 After the menopause your ovaries make less oestrogen.
 The lack of oestrogen leads to thinning of the tissues around your vagina and a reduction in the number of glands that make mucus.
 You may also lose some fat tissue from around the genital area.
 This may make the area also look slightly different to how it was before the menopause.

-In summary, the hormonal changes that occur during the menopause make your vagina shorter, less elastic and drier.
+In summary, the hormonal changes that occur during the menopause make your vagina shorter, less elastic and drier and may also affect your bladder.
 These changes usually take months or years to develop after the menopause and vary from woman to woman.
 Atrophic vaginitis is the medical term for the condition when these changes produce troublesome symptoms.

 After the menopause at least half of women have some symptoms related to vaginal dryness.
 You are also more likely to experience symptoms as more years pass after your menopause.
 It is probably even more common than that, as many women are embarrassed and feel they do not want to trouble their doctor with these symptoms.

 The changes described above can occur without causing any symptoms or discomfort.
 However, some of the following symptoms may develop in some women.
 Vaginal dryness is a common (and usually treatable) cause of the following problems.
 However, these problems can also be caused by other medical conditions.